ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ## How It Works

+**MAIN EXECUTION FLOW:**

+Fetches domains from each Webmin server, removes duplicates, and updates the domain file.
+Reads the updated domain list from the file and checks SSL and domain expiration for each domain.

+1. **Imports Necessary Modules:**

+Imports several Python modules required for network interaction (requests), subprocesses (subprocess), logging (logging), file operations (os), and date-time calculations (datetime).

+2. **Configurations:**

+Configures a list of Webmin servers ('webmin_servers'), along with their credentials ('webmin_users' and 'webmin_passwords').
+Sets parameters for SSL certificate ('SSL_ALERT_DAYS') and domain registration ('DOMAIN_EXPIRATION_ALERT_DAYS') expiry notifications.

+3. **Logging Setup:**

+Configures a logger that writes messages to a log file ('webmin_domains.log') with rotating capabilities to avoid excessive growth of log files.

+4. ** Maintain Master List of Domains (Across Multiple Webmin Hosts):**

+Uses Webmin API to fetch the list of domains for each configured Webmin server.
+Errors during this process are logged.
+Updates a text file ('domains.txt') containing the list of domains fetched from the Webmin servers.

+5. **Check SSL Expiration:**

+Uses 'openssl' to check the SSL certificate of each domain and calculates the days remaining until expiry.
+Logs a warning if the SSL certificate will expire soon (<= 'SSL_ALERT_DAYS' days).

+6. **Check Domain Registration Expiration:**

+Uses the 'whois' command to check the domain registration expiry date.
+Logs a warning if the domain registration will expire soon (<= 'DOMAIN_EXPIRATION_ALERT_DAYS' days).

 1. **Fetches Domains from Webmin API**:
    - Connects to specified Webmin servers using the API and retrieves the list of managed domains.